My, my, folks, it just, it's, it's all going wrong for the one.

 He wants to impose new ones.

-He wants to enforce new this is this is so much poppycock.
+He wants to enforce new, but this is so much poppycock.

 The president said he made a mistake in assuming that if he focused on policy decisions, the American people would understand the reasoning behind them.

-My God, this guy made more speeches in anybody his first six months.
+My God, this guy made more speeches than anybody his first six months.

 He did not lose touch with the American people.